QE-Lab/dqcsim/doc/src/c-api/plugin-run.apisrc.md

 # Running a plugin

 Once a plugin has been defined, it can be started.
 Normally, DQCsim will do this in one way or another.
-There are four ways in which DQCsim can do this:
+There are three ways in which DQCsim can do this:

  - by spawning a process;
- - by letting you spawn the process;
  - by spawning a thread within the simulation process;
- - by letting you spawn the thread.
+ - by letting you spawn the plugin.

-We'll go into this in greater depths here (TODO).
-For now, I'll assume either the first or second thing has already happened, and the process that was launched is the one that you're working on right now.
+We'll go into this in greater depths when we get into simulation construction.
+For now, I'll assume that the first thing has already happened, and the process that was launched is the one that you're working on right now.

 DQCsim will spawn a plugin process with a single command-line argument (in addition to the process name as per convention).
 This argument identifies a